How the Malaysian plantation sector performed over the past 8 years

 Chart 16: Sector gross profitability

-The average gross profitability in 2020 is about the same as that in 2013.
+The average gross profitability in 2022 is about 89% higher than that in 2013.
 In fact, there is only one year (2017) that the sector average had gone below the 2013 level.
 It does suggest a resilient industry notwithstanding the declining revenue and volatile earnings.

 Part of the reason for this is the relatively stable gross margins and Total Assets.